Leo Isacson

 Leo Leous Isacson (April 20, 1910 – September 21, 1996) was a New York attorney and politician.
-He was notable for winning a 1948 election to the United States House of Representatives from New York's twenty-fourth district (Bronx) as the candidate of the American Labor Party in what at that time The New York Times called "a test of Truman-[versus]-Wallace strength" with regard to the upcoming U.S. presidential elections and a "test today of the third-party movement headed by Henry A. Wallace".
+He won a 1948 special election to the United States House of Representatives from New York's twenty-fourth district (Bronx) as the candidate of the American Labor Party in what The New York Times called "a test of Truman-[versus]-Wallace strength" with regard to the upcoming U.S. presidential elections and a "test today of the third-party movement headed by Henry A. Wallace".

 Early life

 Leo Isacson was born on April 20, 1910, in Manhattan, New York City, New York to a Jewish family.
 He had two sisters, Ruth (later Thielle) and Regina (later Hymowitz).
 He attended the public schools, then graduated from New York University in 1931 and New York University School of Law in 1933.

 Career

 Isacson was admitted to the bar in 1933 or 1934 and commenced practice in New York City.
 He defended labor and tenant cases.

 In 1936, Isacson became a member at the founding of the American Labor Party (ALP, which sought to advance the cause of trade unions).